fat-potato-uk/k8-demo-1/README.md

 Try and put together the arguments for this command using `single-pod.yaml` we just used.

-You will know this is correct as you should be able to navigate to `localhost:<chosen port>/` and see the result.
+You will know this is correct as you should be able to navigate to `localhost:<chosen port>/` and see a simple `Hello world`

 <details>
 <summary>Answer</summary>